worthyag/SixLove/reports/finalReport.md

 _To conclude..._

-At this point the project is complete for now.
-The questions posed in the [section 5.2.1](#521-proposed-changes) highlight a slight discrepancy in the project's aims and objectives.

-Going forward, I will be focusing on the community and learning aspect of the app, which will most likely result in changes to the models that I have already built.
-I will also focus on the UI, ensuring that SixLove users have a good user experience.
-The goal is to make the UI very intuitive and accessible, with important tasks having simple user flows.
-In addition, I will be spending a lot of my time on the report, making sure that concepts are explained in a concise manner, and that my project core is clearly depicted.

 At this point the project is complete (for now).
 Coming into this I had no experience with Django and I learnt a lot from this project.
-I am happy with what I produced but their is definitely space for extensibility.
-I would have liked to have added joint sessions, so that is a bit of a sore spot for me.
+I am happy with what I produced but there is definitely space for extensibility.
+I would have liked to add joint sessions, so that is a bit of a sore spot for me.
+There are also different approaches that I could have taken.
+I did all the styling of the app with CSS and SCSS/SASS, and if I were to do it again I would consider using a library to save time.
+I also wish that I had involved users more in this process, and that is definittely something that I would change.
+Overall, SixLove was a success and I hope to take it further in the future.

 # 7 References